The Problem: Drowning in Law

 Look around.
 Governors can’t balance budgets when programs are cast in legal concrete.
 Teachers can’t maintain order when compelled to “prove” what happened in a legal hearing.
 Doctors can’t be candid when terrified of lawsuits.

 America is paralyzed by decades of accumulated law and lawsuits.
-That’s why we need to Start Over.
+That’s why we need to take action.